-FY 2020 Accomplishments: The NMB has an agreement with BFS to handle the agency's financial management system, and the agency integrates PRISM (a webbased procurement system) into its procurement process.
+FY 2021 / FY 2022 (to date) Accomplishments: The NMB has an agreement with BFS to handle the agency's financial management system, and the agency integrates PRISM (a web-based procurement system) into its procurement process.
 The NMB works with the BFS on a regular basis to ensure that the agency's quarterly apportionment is not exceeded, and that all budget related reports and activities have been reported in a timely manner.